-1. Capitalization
+2. Capitalization

 Aztlán uses a contemporary "down" style.
 In general, capitalize only proper nouns, mainly names of people, places, and organizations.
 A word should not be capitalized simply to show that a concept is important or to indicate specialized terminology.
 Some words are capitalized when they are part of a name, but not when they are used generically.
-See Names and Terms.
+See the Names and Terms style sheet on the Aztlán web page.